makinacorpus/django_pyoidc/docs/tutorial.rst

     ]

 .. warning::
-    Do not forget later to run the **migrations** !
+    Do not forget later to run the **migrations**!
 This module requires some extra database storage tables.

 Configure a cache backend
 *************************

-**You must have a cache backend** for this library to work !
+**You must have a cache backend** for this library to work!
 The OIDC protocol is very stateful and we use Django cache system to store data.
 If you want to understand why, you can read the :ref:`Cache management <expl_cache>` page.

-For the sake of this tutorial, you can use this cache management snippet (it should be pasted in your ``settings.py``) :
+For the sake of this tutorial, you can use this cache management snippet (it should be pasted in your ``settings.py``):

 .. code-block:: python